 - Vacuum your refrigerator’s condenser coils.
 For full fridge cleaning, see our article on how to clean your refrigerator here.

-- Clean or replace humidifier elements.
+- Clean or replace elements.

 - Replace batteries in smoke alarms and carbon monoxide detectors.